-There are lots of different ways to get coins or gain exposure to them.
-You can buy them yourself, trade CFDs to speculate on price, or even invest in an established fund that has coins in its portfolio.
+There are a few different ways to get coins or gain exposure to them.
+You can buy them yourself or invest in an established fund that has coins in its portfolio.
 Here are all of the top ways to invest:

 - Trusts and funds.
-An investment trust is a closed-end investment strategy used by UK investors to get different types of investment assets, such as stocks, bonds, and crypto.
+An investment trust is a closed-end investment strategy that’s popular in the United Kingdom.
+It allows investors access to a broad range of asset types, such as stocks, bonds, and crypto.
 A trust allows you to hold lots of different coins at the same time.

 - Crypto debit cards.
 A crypto debit card lets you make purchases online instantly and securely by paying with your coins.
-While there are debit cards available for many of the most popular coins, you might struggle to find one that lets you spend Doge.
+Some of these debit cards, such as Nexo, are available to British users already, and allow you to spend your Doge.